opsgility/copilot/govcopilot/2_Write_Document_Word.md

     Review this document for consistency, professional tone, and completeness.
 Suggest any improvements needed for Commission-level review.
     ```

-2. Review Copilot's suggestions and implement recommended improvements.
+2. Review Copilot's suggestions and implement any recommended improvements that you wish.

 3. Save your document with an appropriate filename: "6 GHz Economic Impact Analysis - Final Report"

 4. The document is now ready for OEA Director review and subsequent Commission consideration.

 Your comprehensive economic impact report provides the analytical foundation needed for informed regulatory decision-making.
-The clear structure, accessible language, and rigorous analysis will support effective policy development and stakeholder communication. -->
+The clear structure, accessible language, and rigorous analysis will support effective policy development and stakeholder communication.

 **End of Lab 2**